 Traditional Salted Caramel Sauce takes only 10 – 15 minutes to make (excluding cooling time)

 Non-Dairy Caramel Sauces takes almost an hour to make, about 45 minutes and even longer if the entire process is finish on stove top.
 This recipe uses stove top for the first 40 minutes and about few seconds in microwave to extract the oil from the sauce

-The Traditional Caramel Sauce has a lighter brown color, it ha a thicker consistency.
-It also have a creamy and smooth texture, but a lot more sweeter in taste.
+The Traditional Caramel Sauce has a lighter brown color, a thicker consistency, a creamy and smooth texture, but a lot more sweeter in taste.

 Non-Dairy Salted Caramel Sauce has a darker deep brown color, it has a creamy and smooth texture, it doesn’t get hard as much when stored in the fridge, and it has a slightly salty and not too sweet in taste because it uses Coconut Cane Sugar as opposed to Brown or white sugar that are sweeter